Language in Motion (M.A.)

 Detailed information regarding admissions requirements can be found in Section 35 of the subject-specific regulations.

-Foreign applicants who do not yet have a certificate of proficiency in German can apply up until 15 July for winter semester entry, and up until 15 January if they plan to begin their studies in the summer semester.
+International applicants who do not have certified proof of proficiency in German must apply before 15 July if they plan to begin studying in the winter semester and by 15 January if they plan to start in the summer semester.

 Applicants whose pre-university education credentials were obtained in a country other than Germany

-Applicants who do not have adequate proof of proficiency in German at the application deadline can apply as an external candidate to take the DSH language exam (Deutsche Sprachprüfung für den Hochschulzugang), which is the German language proficiency test for foreign applicants seeking admission to higher education, or they can apply for a place on the preparatory German course at Saarland University (Internationales Studienzentrum Saar).
+Applicants who do not have adequate proof of proficiency in German at the application deadline can apply as an external candidate to take the DSH language exam (Deutsche Sprachprüfung für den Hochschulzugang), which is the German language proficiency test for foreign applicants seeking admission to higher education, or they can apply for a place on the preparatory German course at Saarland University (ISZ Saar – International Study Centre Saar).

-External candidates who want to take the DSH exam will require an advanced level of German (equivalent to CEF level C1).
-Applicants whose German competence is at a lower level than C1 can apply to join the preparatory German course.
+Please note that to pass the DSH exam for the purposes of admission to a Master's study programme, you will need to demonstrate an advanced level of German (equivalent to CEFR level C1).
+Applicants whose proficiency in German is lower than C1 can apply to join the preparatory German course.